alexe-ev/alexe-ev/README.md

 ## Background

-Lead Product Manager focused on marketplaces, B2C platforms, monetization, retention, and product operations.
+Lead Product Manager with experience across marketplaces and B2C platforms, focused on monetization, retention, and product operations.

 ## Contact